Weaving Guide

 Titration

-The count or “thread count” or “thread number” indicates the quality of the fabric used for the shirt.
-It allows you to determine the fineness of the wire based on the weight/length ratio.
-A high index reflects a fine, light, silky, resistant thread, giving a quality fabric.
+The count, or "thread count," refers to the quality of the fabric used in the shirt.
+It measures the fineness of the yarn based on the weight-to-length ratio.
+A higher count indicates a finer, lighter, and silkier thread, resulting in a more durable and high-quality fabric.